The ultimate Section 508 compliance checklist for 2026

 Alternatively, you can use an automated website accessibility checker, like accessScan, to quickly find out if your website is Section 508-compliant.

 Once you submit your website's URL, accessScan runs a quick, automated audit of it, checking for conformance with WCAG.
-Once the audit is complete, you will then be presented with a score (compliant, semi-compliant, or non-compliant) along with a list detailing your website’s level of compliance on a more granular level.
+Once the audit is complete, you will then be presented with a score (accessible or non-compliant) along with a list detailing your website’s level of compliance on a more granular level.
 If any accessibility gaps exist, you will be notified of them and be given short, easy instructions to remedy them.

 It's important to note that many organizations rely on expert services, such as accessServices, to thoroughly audit their website and remediate compliance issues.